AidySun/deep_learning/README.md

 ## Convolutional Neural Network
   - Why Convolutions
     - Parameter sharing: a feature detector (filter) is shared
       - (e.g. edge detector filter that is useful in part of image is also useful for another part of image)
+      - much less paramters than MLP to learn
     - Sparsity of connections: in each layer, each output value only depends on a small number of input (conv layer with filter)

   - Convolution operation